suletm/ambryfs/README.md

 # ambryfs
-Ambryfs is a filesystem implemented in fuse and backed by Ambry
+Ambryfs is a filesystem implemented in fuse and backed by Ambry.
+It currently only supports read and delete operations.

 Disclaimer
 ===========